jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.009.png" width="140" />

-When used, a command definition may be pointed to by a *dashed line*:
+When used, it may be pointed to by a *dashed line*:

 <img src="images/1.%20Commands%20Main%20Concepts.010.png" width="210" />

-That way another symbol can use `MyDefinition` as a *prototype*.
+That way another symbol can use `MyDefinition` as a *command definition*.

 So a command definition is symbolized by: